-Sales Manager: India Subcontinent Team
+Sales Manager: Indian Subcontinent Team

 Born in Hyderabad, Hari attended school in the Nilgiri Hills and university at Chennai and Madurai, where he studied hospitality management before going on to work for the Taj Group of Hotels for six years.
-Since he joined the team a decade ago, he has travelled to every corner of the Indian subcontinent, building up what can only be described as an ‘encyclopaedic knowledge’ of his specialist destinations.
+Since he joined the team a decade ago, he has travelled to every corner of the Indian Subcontinent, building up what can only be described as an ‘encyclopaedic knowledge’ of his specialist destinations.

 On his most recent trip, Hari re-visited the classic ‘Golden Triangle’ of Delhi–Agra–Jaipur, continuing on to Jodhpur and southern Rajasthan.
 An unexpected highlight was the ‘Kingdom of Dreams’ extravaganza in Delhi, in which dancers and musicians from across India perform on mock-ups of famous national monuments – a delightfully kitsch, exuberant spectacle that serves as an engaging introduction to India.